 How it works

 1. Book your seats at the table for free.
 Please note that the booking is for seats at the table and local DIY recipes – no meals, chefs or table decor are included in the booking.
-The table is bookable every Thursday from July to September.

 2.Once you’ve made a reservation you will receive an email from your local contact about the experience and how to book add-ons like a cooking kit with basic supplies, a local chef or a foraging guide, accommodation and more

 Why book add-ons?
 Foraging and cooking in nature is a fun and rewarding experience, but can also be a bit of a challenge.
 Why not book an add-on like a cooking kit or a local foraging guide?
 It makes it more relaxed and gives you the chance to learn more about the region and its cuisine.

 Reservation is closed for now, but the Edible Country tables will be open for bookings again in 2020.